UB-Mannheim/crass/doc/image-processing.md

 ### Mask options (search area) for the different linetypes:

+####Horizontal:
+minheighthormask + factor of the image height
+maxheighthormask + factor of the image height

+0.0 -> 0% height -> top of the image
+1.0 -> 100% height -> bottom of the image

+    ./crass (...options...) --minheightplmask 0.0 --maxheightplmask 0.3

+This will set the mask (search area) between 0% (top of the image) and 30% of the images height.

 ####Vertical:
 minwidthver + factor of the image width
 maxwidthver + factor of the image width